-As I drove along the Strada, (SP 21) we could see the salt flats, but there were only a couple signs for this museum.
+As we drove along the Strada, (SP 21) we could see the salt flats, but there are only a couple signs for this museum.
 Just when I thought we were lost, and wanted to turn around, there was the sign ─ pointing me in the right direction.

-The museum pieces were well displayed, and emphasized the corrosiveness of salt.
-Chestnut and oak were the primary building materials, and there were some massive pieces that had withstood hundreds of years of use.
+The museum pieces are well displayed, and emphasized the corrosiveness of salt.
+Chestnut and oak were the primary building materials, and there are some massive pieces that had withstood hundreds of years of use.

-The vintage photographs on the wall outlined the different stages of salt collection from the saltpans, and there were various specialist tools made for its extraction, and harvest.
+The vintage photographs on the wall outline the different stages of salt collection from the saltpans, and there are various specialist tools made for its extraction, and harvest.
 Today, these working tools are valuable to industrial archeology.

-Our guide informed us that production was down, about 40 percent, and I left feeling their loss.
-He explained that now, we are served salt chemically dried, leaching out nature’s nutriments.
-It’s pure but a weak replacement for the beauty of this salt.
+Most noteworthy, our guide informed us that production was down, about 40 percent, and we left feeling their loss.
+He explained, that now, we are served salt chemically dried, leaching out nature’s nutriments.
+It’s pure, but a weak replacement for the beauty of this salt.

 After the tour, we were able to walk out to the flats on narrow paths of earth.
 The wind mills were in the distance and for a moment I thought I was in Holland.
-This visit helped me to understand the cultural value of an ancient industry, where the product has not, thankfully, changed.
+This visit helped me to understand the cultural value of an ancient industry, that dates back to the time of the Phoenicians.

-As we drove back into Trapani, we found a market and purchased two kilos of salt.
+In conclusion: As we drove back into Trapani, we found a market and purchased two kilos of salt.
+That’s 2.2 lbs per bag.
+The salt is untreated, which means it has lots more potassium and magnesium, both minerals I am sorely lacking.
 I will treasure every bit, reminiscing of the salt flats of Trapani.